 Internasjonal Dugnad Oslo

-IDO is the Oslo division of the Norwegian organisation, Internasjonal Dugnad, which supports students and other people in attending community projects around the world.
-The term dugnad refers to a common practice in Norway of undertaking voluntary work of importance to a community or an individual.
+Internasjonal Dugnad Oslo (IDO) is an organisation that supports students and other people in attending community projects around the world.
+The term dugnad refers to a common practice in Norway of undertaking voluntary work in the community.